-As a result, he began methodical eradication of all signs related to Amun-Re cult.
+As a result, he began the methodical eradication of all signs related to the Amun-Re cult.
 He withdrew funding from all temples of "false gods".
-Taking money and power away from what was, at the time, a very powerful and wealthy priestly class, created chaos, discontent and protests.
+Taking money and power away from what was, at the time, a very powerful and wealthy priestly class, created chaos, discontent, and protests.

 Akhenaten - The Founder Of The City Of Amarna

 In his 6th year of reign, the pharaoh found a perfect place for his new capital.
 This piece of land, located on the east bank of the Nile River, belonged to no-one and referred to no god.

 Examples of “The Amarna Letters” (images: British Museum) discovered in 1887.
 There are 382 known clay cuneiform tablets, whose contents shed light on Egyptian relations with Babylonia, Assyria, Mitanni, the Hittites, Syria, Palestine, and Cyprus.
 They are important for establishing both the history and chronology of the period.

 He called it – Akhetaten (“The Horizon of the Aten”) and established the city devoted to the god, whose depiction showed an image of the sun with rays radiating from it.
 Aten was regarded by Akhenaten as being the creative force of the universe that was manifested by the sun.

 Clearly, the god itself – had no image.